Šumperk: 13th–16th centuries

 Šumperk was probably established by German settlers from Silesia in the second half of the 13th century.
 The town rapidly became prosperous due to rich deposits of precious metals. Šumperk belonged to the Margrave of Moravia.
 The first written mention of Šumperk is from 1281.
 This document refers to Jeneč of Šumperk, a town administrator who lived in a small fort on the outskirts.
 The fort has not been preserved.
 A Dominican monastery was founded in 1297.

-Šumperk was sold to lords of Lipá by Margrave Charles in 1340. Šumperk was regained by the Margrave of Moravia in 1352.
+Šumperk was sold to the Lords of Lipá by Margrave Charles in 1340. Šumperk was regained by the Margrave of Moravia in 1352.
 In 1391, Jobst of Moravia granted Magdeburg rights for Šumperk including "The Mile Right", guaranteeing a production and trade monopoly for the inhabitants of the town up to a distance of 1 German mile (7.5 km) from town gates. Šumperk inhabitants were also granted permission for brewing.

-During the Hussite Wars, the town was pawned to Catholic nobleman Beneš of Valdštejn, therefore Šumperk was opposed to the Hussite Reformation.
-The Hussite armies successfully completed their campaign in East Bohemia on 14 September 1424, and moved into North Moravia on 23 September. Šumperk was not the principal target of the Hussite warlords, whose primary goal was to conquer the Moravian Margraviate capital in Olomouc, but an attack on Šumperk was initiated by local lord Proček Bouzovský of Vildenberk, the owner of Loštice.
-The siege was short because the town gates were opened by Hussite sympathizers in Šumperk.
-Proček Bouzovský of Vildenberk ruled the town until 1445, when Šumperk was besieged by Catholics from Olomouc.
-Again, town gates were opened by disloyal inhabitants.

-In 1490, Šumperk was the location of a meeting of Bohemian and Moravian provincial diet members, at which they came to an agreement about Vladislaus II's candidature for Czech throne.
-In 1496, Šumperk was bought by the House of Zierotin.
+In 1490, Šumperk was the location of a meeting of Bohemian and Moravian provincial diet members, at which they came to an agreement about Vladislaus II's candidature for Bohemian throne.
+In 1496, Šumperk was bought by the Zierotin family.